wilsonliaows/docs/connectors/mssql.md

 CREATE USER workato FOR LOGIN workato;
 ```

+This allows the user to have login access to the SQL Server instance.
+However, this user will not have access to any tables.

-Next, this user should be granted permission to the necessary tables.
+The next step is to grant permission to the necessary tables.
 There are a few ways to do this.
 One of the simplest way is to grant access based on a **ROLE**.

 ```sql
 ALTER ROLE db_datareader ADD MEMBER workato;